flancian/garden/Open Letter to Google.md

 All errors are my own; please believe that I remain committed to improving through your [[feedback]] and personal reflection.

-And now, without further ado :)
+And now, without further ado... :)

 --